 that can lead to jobs in the field following graduation.

-Students benefit from classes taught by award-winning faculty who hold doctorates in criminal justice, jurisprudence, education, sociology, and psychology.
+Students benefit from classes taught by award-winning faculty who hold doctorates in criminal justice, jurisprudence, sociology, and psychology.
 Many have experience in the field as police and correctional administrators, prosecutors, probation officers, criminal investigators, correctional counselors and therapists, and criminal justice planners.